jw287962/weather_ReactJS/README.md

 ## HOW TO USE:

-1. SEARCH FOR LOCATION (OR ACCEPT LOCATION LOOKUP AND IT WILL GRAB YOURCURRENT LOCATIONS WEATHER DATA)
+1. SEARCH FOR LOCATION (OR ACCEPT LOCATION LOOKUP AND IT WILL GRAB YOUR CURRENT LOCATIONS WEATHER DATA)
-2. CLICK THE WEATHER CARD TO GET INDEPTH DETAILS
+2. CLICK THE WEATHER CARD TO GET INDEPTH DETAILS. click Title to return back to home page

 ## VIA OpenweatherAPI

 Current:

-- To create working prototype, did the basic api call that accepts CITIES.
-(The current CITY lookup APi seems to sometimes call the larger nearby city data instead)
+- To create working prototype, did the basic api call that accepts CITY LOOKUP (and works with location settings on).
+(The current CITY lookup APi seems to sometimes call the larger nearby city data instead).
+- can add multiple cards each holding a different location to navigate into for more details
-- Has timer since last refresh, should update every 40 seconds....
+- v1.1 Has timer since last refresh, should update every 40 seconds....
-- INDEPTH DETAILS ONLY SHOW 5 DAYS AND BASIC DATA...
-WILL UPDATE AND SHOW MORE RELEVANT AND INTERESTING DATA.

-## Future/Improvements to be done:
+- v1.2 Improved location details to include 5 day forecast and 24 hour graph

+## Future/Improvements:

 - Improve API call to allow more specific searches, and to show search results while searching.
 - allow caching or some storage of data on computer with the locations the user wants (can delete or add), and will populate with API data upon website load.
+- show specific data on the graph when cilcking a point or hovering...?

---- maybe the user can change update timer based on preferences.
+- add a way so user can change refresh timer based on preferences.

 ## Reminders